Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Conclusions

 The AVS-FE method is a Petrov-Galerkin method which uses classical continuous FE trial basis functions, while the test space consist of functions that are discontinuous across element edges.
 This broken topology in the test space allows us to employ the DPG philosophy and introduce an equivalent saddle point problem which we implement using high level FE solvers.
 We have introduced two distinct approaches to transient problems using the AVS-FE method.
 First, we take a space-time approach in which the entire space-time domain in discretized using finite elements, and second, using the method of lines to discretize the spatial domain independently to deliver a semi-discretized system.
 Then, using a time-marching method, we obtain a fully discrete system.

 The space-time method allows us to exploit the unconditional stability of the AVS-FE method and perform a single global solve governing the FE approximation.
 As the AVS-FE approximations computed from the saddle point system~\eqref{eq:min_prob} come with built-in error indicators, we are capable of utilizing mesh adaptive strategies in space and time.
-For the convection-diffusion IBVP we consider here, we establish \emph{a priori} error estimates to the space-time AVS-FE method in Section~\ref{sec:a_priori} as for the classical Galerkin FE method due to the best approximation property of the AVS-FE method.
-In an effort to reduce the computational cost of solving the global system we have consider a time slice approach in which the space-time domain is partitioned into finite sized space-time slices on which we employ the AVS-FE method.
+In an effort to control the computational cost of the space-time approach in solving the global system of equations, we consider a time slice approach.
+Here, the space-time domain is partitioned into finite sized space-time slices on which we employ the AVS-FE method.
 The advantage here is that the size of the global system is reduced and we are able to employ mesh adaptive strategies on each slice.

 The method of lines, in which we use the AVS-FE method for the spatial discretization and a generalized-$\alpha$ method to derive a fully-discretized system.
 In this case, the discrete stability in the temporal domain is ensured by the generalized-$\alpha$ method leading to highly efficient stable FE computations.
 We show that the AVS-FE method uses a corresponding norm as a function of the time-step.
 Another distinguishing feature of this method is that due to the influence of the initial data on the accuracy of the solution, we find a stable approximation for $\frac{\partial u}{\partial t}$ at the initial time.
 Accordingly, at each time step, one requires to solve a system with a smaller number of degrees of freedom in comparison with the space-time approach.